Schedule-at-a-Glance

 But most reps respond too quickly, rely on technical knowledge, and fall into the price-driven traps – just like their competition.
 In this practical, fast-paced session, we’ll break the buyer-seller dance that keeps even experienced reps stuck in reactive selling.
 You’ll learn how to slow the process, uncover what’s really driving the decision, and establish equal business stature with buyers who prefer to control the conversation.
 Using frameworks like KARE and BAT, you’ll learn how to be more strategic and intentional.
 You’ll learn how to take control without being pushy and why qualifying hard makes closing easy.

-Presented by: Robin Greene, President, Ascend Performance, Inc., powered by Sandler
+Presented by: Robin Green, President, Ascend Performance, Inc., powered by Sandler

 11:30 am – 2:00 pm